In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Discussion

 \subsection{The Double-Edged Sword of Prior Knowledge (Addressing RQ2)}

 In-context learning is often framed as a process where prior knowledge facilitates new learning.
 Our findings refine this view: prior knowledge is a double-edged sword that can facilitate or \textit{interfere} with learning, depending on its alignment with the specific task.
-We observe a trend that the peak performance is generally not at blinding level 1, but often at a higher blinding level, which supports the conclusion that the models' prior knowledge can hinder their performance.
+We observe that the peak performance is often not at blinding level 1, consistent with prior knowledge hindering in-context learning.
+Most individual per-level differences are within the test-set confidence interval, so we do not over-interpret them; in specific cases, however, the effect is large and statistically significant---most clearly Gemini 2.5 Flash on QM7 (discussed below), where suppressing the property prior raises the correlation by roughly $+38$ percentage points (paired-bootstrap confidence interval excluding zero).
+Averaged across models the property name alone is not decisive---naming it generically (Level 3) is statistically indistinguishable from naming it specifically (Level 1)---and the most robust pooled signatures of interference are the few-shot dip discussed below and the Lipophilicity collapse (Appendix, significance analysis).

-Furthermore, our results show for at least half of the cases a decrease in performance when using 60 samples instead of 0, and this even with giving the models reasoning time.
-For all models apart from Gemini 2.5 Flash and Flash-Lite, this effect is mostly mitigated by providing 1000 samples.
+Furthermore, our results show a decrease in performance when using 60 samples instead of 0 in $19$ of $27$ model$\times$dataset cases (sign-test $p=0.026$), even when the models are given reasoning time.
+For all models apart from Gemini 2.5 Flash and Flash-Lite, this effect is mostly mitigated by providing 1000 samples (1000-shot above 60-shot in $21/27$ cases, $p=0.003$; Appendix, significance analysis).
 This suggests a conflict between insufficient in-context data and the model's strong prior knowledge, where too few examples fail to override pre-existing incorrect assumptions about the task.
 This is mostly resolved when providing 1000 samples.